kristinemlarson/gnssrefl/docs/pages/sc_precourse.md

 is quite challenging to see what is going on - so you might look back at the [earlier discussion](https://gnssrefl.readthedocs.io/en/latest/pages/understand.html)).

+Change the frequency on the command line to L2 (-fr 2).
+Note how the periodogram plots have two peaks instead of one.
+This is a problem!

+Now try to look at the Glonass data.
+You need multi-GNSS orbits

+<code>rinex2snr ross 2020 211 -archive sopac -overwrite T -orb gnss</code>

+Rerun quickLook:

+<code>quickLook ross 2020 211 -fr 101</code>

+What comes back?

+**Second example: sc02**

 Try to pick reflection zones for station [sc02](http://gnss-reflections.org/rzones?station=sc02).
 Is it reasonable to use the mean sea level RH option in https://gnss-reflections.org/rzones for this station?